WurstCommander/Win10AppRemove/README.md

 # Windows 10 Apps Remover 0.2

-## Changelog v0.2:
+### Changelog v0.2:

-- added Removal of Paint 3D
+- added removal of "Paint 3D"
+  (a spinoff of Microsoft Paint, is one of several applications introduced with the Windows 10 Creators Update - just get paint.net)
 - added check for admin rights
 - added .reg file for removal of "Edit with Paint 3D" context menu